- Advice and support

 More suspected / positive cases can be expected across our wards in the days and weeks ahead and it will be a false assurance to label a particular ward as COVID free.

-Please visit the working from home page for more information.
+Please visit the working safely page for more information.

 Department of Education – Guidance for schools

-To support our staff with school age children we have created the following summary of guidance taken from the Department for Education Guidance for full opening: schools.
+To support our staff with school age children we have created the following summary taken from the latest Department for Education Guidance.
 You can also download the Trust’s COVID-19 Childcare Guiding Principles which covers our approach to supporting those staff with child care needs, whilst balancing the requirement to provide a number of our services over a 24/7 period.

 All schools must follow this process and ensure all staff are aware of it.